zikriyeurkmezcengiz/ai-agents-for-beginners/04-tool-use/README.md

 1. **Create a Function Schema**:

     Next we will define a JSON schema that contains the function name, description of what the function does, and the names and descriptions of the function parameters.
     We will then take this schema and pass it to the client created previously, along with the users request to find the time in San Francisco.
-Whats important to note is that a **tool call** is what is returned, **not** the final answer to the question.
+What's important to note is that a **tool call** is what is returned, **not** the final answer to the question.
 As mentioned earlier, the LLM returns the name of the function it selected for the task, and the arguments that will be passed to it.

     ```python
     # Function description for the model to read